gcanti/fp-ts/docs/modules/ReaderEither.ts.md

 ## getApplySemigroup

 Semigroup returning the left-most `Left` value.
-If both operands are `Right`s then the inner values are appended using the provided `Semigroup`
+If both operands are `Right`s then the inner values are concatenated using the provided `Semigroup`

 **Signature**